ChrisMayfield/cspogil/README.md

 See individual source files for specific attribution.

 The documents in this repository are written in LaTeX.
-Each source file contains a single model and its accompanying critical thinking questions.
+Each source file contains a single model and its accompanying questions.
-Activities are designed by including (with \input) a sequence of models.
+Activities are composed by including (with \input) a sequence of models.

 You can browse each of the models and activities separately.
 The build.py script compiles student and teacher PDFs for each LaTeX source file.